A new family of bijections for planar maps: Introduction

-\textbf{Structure of the paper.} In \cref{sec:def}, we will give some definitions on maps and state the main results.
-The bijections will be described in \cref{sec:bij}, with some proofs postponed to \cref{sec:proof}. \cref{sec:deg} will present refined formulas with control over the degrees of the vertices.
-In \cref{sec:calcul}, we prove the Carrell-Chapuy formula using formulas \eqref{cut-slide} and \eqref{remy}.
-In \cref{sec:twofaces}, we give a sketch of proof of the precubic recurrences for two-faced maps in any genus.
+\textbf{Structure of the paper.} In Section \ref{sec:def}, we will give some definitions on maps and state the main results.
+The bijections will be described in Section \ref{sec:bij} (including the proof of the Goulden--Jackson formula), with some proofs postponed to Section \ref{sec:proof}.
+Section \ref{sec:deg} will present refined formulas with control over the degrees of the vertices.
+In Section \ref{sec:calcul}, we prove the Carrell-Chapuy formula using formulas \eqref{cut-slide} and \eqref{remy}.
+In Section \ref{sec:twofaces}, we give a sketch of proof of the precubic recurrences for two-faced maps in any genus.